remyroy/CDDA-Game-Launcher/BUILDING.md

 # Building guide

 CDDA Game Launcher is developed using Python.
-In order to run or build the launcher, you will need to download a recent version of Python (<=3.7 for building) and install all the requirements.
+In order to run or build the launcher, you will need to download a recent version of Python and install all the requirements.

-> The CDDA Game Launcher cannot be bundled with Python >= 3.8 because [our bundling tool (PyInstaller) does not support 3.8 yet](https://github.com/pyinstaller/pyinstaller/issues/4311).
-You can still run and debug the CDDA Game Launcher with Python >= 3.8 .

 ## Requirements